Kingdom Book One: Background

 In March 2022, Maverick City Music and Kirk Franklin announced that they will be embarking on the Kingdom Tour, with a collaboration album titled Kingdom initially set to be released by the artists following the conclusion of the tour.
 On May 20, 2022, Maverick City Music and Kirk Franklin announced that they will release a collaborative album titled Kingdom Book One on June 17, 2022.

 The artists recorded the album at the Everglades Correctional Institution in Miami-Dade, Florida, with 1,300 inmates participating in the recording of the album.
 The recording serves to spotlight the injustices around mass incarceration.
 Maverick City Music founder Tony Brown asserted that this is an issue which primarily affects black and brown people and that issues affecting these communities would take precedence in their music as the group matures in their artistry.
-Brown shared the he hoped the album would encourage people to proactively address it in ways such as donating to organizations fighting mass incarceration and volunteering in adversely affected communities.
+Brown shared that he hoped the album would encourage people to proactively address it in ways such as donating to organizations fighting mass incarceration and volunteering in adversely affected communities.

 On July 18, 2022, Maverick City Music and Kirk Franklin announced that they will be releasing the deluxe edition of Kingdom Book One on July 22.
 The deluxe edition of the album features nine new songs that were recorded while they were on tour.